 Fasteners are devices that mechanically join two or more objects together, typically in non-permanent joints.
-Fasteners can be made out of many metals or alloys including stainless steel, titanium, silicon bronze, brass, copper, nickel, aluminum, and zinc plated steel.
-The different in fasteners comes from not only want they’re made out of, but also their drive, head shape, and thread.
+Fasteners can be made out of many metals or alloys including stainless steel, titanium, silicon bronze, brass, copper, nickel, aluminum, and zinc-plated steel.
+The difference in fasteners come from not only what they’re made out of, but also their drive, head shape, and thread.

-Common types of drives include phillips which looks like a cross, slotted which is a straight line, a socket which has six equal sides, and square which has 4 equal sides.
-It is possible to create a fastener with an unconventional drive that can only be tightened or loosened with a specialty tool to prevent anyone from tampering or otherwise vandalising the fastener.
+Common types of drives include Phillips which looks like a cross, slotted which is a straight line, a socket which has six equal sides and square which has 4 equal sides.
+It is possible to create a fastener with an unconventional drive that can only be tightened or loosened with a specialty tool to prevent anyone from tampering or otherwise vandalizing the fastener.

 Fasteners are classified by their drive, head, thread, and also whether they are an internal receiving part or external part.
 Male fasteners have external parts that can fit into female fasteners.
 Examples of male fasteners include screws, bolts, rods, rivets, pins, sockets, and nails.
 Female fasteners include nuts and washers

-The fastening industry employs over 40,000 workers and has reaches in many industries including the military, automobiles, agricultural machines, appliances, and infrastructure, including telecommunications, roadways, transit, and water supply.
+The fastening industry employs over 40,000 workers and has reached into many industries including the military, automobiles, agricultural machines, appliances, and infrastructure, including telecommunications, roadways, transit, and water supply.

 Work With a Single Source for Better Fastener Manufacturability & Collaboration